 First, you can book them as connecting rooms—most other DVC Studios only connect to (more expensive) One Bedroom Villas.

 Second, their capacity for five is currently rare among studios—but becoming more common.
-Right now, only Studios at the Villas at the Grand Floridian and Villas at the Wilderness Lodge sleep five.
-(Refurbs in 2015 are expected to also add capacity for five to Studios at the Beach Club and BoardWalk Villas.)
+Right now, only Studios at the Villas at the Grand Floridian, BoardWalk Villas and Villas at the Wilderness Lodge sleep five.
+(Refurbs in 2016 are expected to also add capacity for five to Studios at the Beach Club.)

 Third, the baths are distinct.
 Like the Studios at the Grand Floridian, there’s both a sink and shower space and also a separate tub and toilet space.
 However, the baths at PVB add a sink to the tub and toilet space, yielding one full bath and a second bath with shower and sink.
 Add the third sink just outside in the mini-kitchen area, and your family will have every chance to be very clean.